jmfederico/minesweeper-API/README.md

 to ensure that the logic of the game and the data was correctly handled.

 Test coverage is incomplete, but my main goal was to show how I write tests.

+### API documentation

+You can read the API documentation in at two different paths:

+- /swagger/
+- /redoc/

+Choose the one that makes you happier!